giovanniboscu/continuous-section-field/README.md

 ### Motivation

 CSF provides a modelling infrastructure based on a continuous function along the member axis, in which each region hosts two independent longitudinal fields governing its axial-flexural and shear-torsional participation.

-It represents the variable geometry and material distribution as continuous functions of the longitudinal coordinate $z$, from which section properties -
+It represents variable geometry and material distribution as continuous functions of the longitudinal coordinate $z$, from which sectional properties and the associated material composition can be evaluated at any station along the member.
- $A(z)$, $I_x(z)$, $I_y(z)$ - together with the associated material composition, can be evaluated at any station along the member.

  The resulting data can be exported in **CSV** and **YAML** formats for integration with beam solvers such as OpenSees and SAP2000, or with section-analysis tools such as [csf_sp](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/csf_sp_user_guide.md) and [sp_csf](https://github.com/giovanniboscu/continuous-section-field/blob/main/docs/sectionproperties/sp_csf_guide.md).